Skip to content

 The process of assessment involves the following steps:

-• Valuation - The first step is determining the value of the property.
-The process demands analyzing recent sales of similar properties within the area.
+• Valuation - The first step is determining the property's value.
+This process requires analyzing recent sales of similar properties within the area.
 Appraisers may also use the income and/or cost approach to determine the property's value.
-The appraisers must make adjustments based on the differences between the properties.
+They must make adjustments based on the differences between the properties.

 • Noticing - The assessors must then notify the property owners of their new assessed value.
-The notice must include the new assessed value and may include the applicable tax rate, notes about the appraisal, and other relevant information.
+The notice must include the new assessed value and may consist of the applicable tax rate, notes about the appraisal, and other relevant information.

 • Appeals - Property owners may appeal the value after receiving the new assessed value.
 The first step is filing a written appeal with the City Assessor's Office and submitting any information that supports the claim.
 A staff appraiser receives the claims and sends a written response to the property owner.
 The second appeal goes to the Board of Equalization for a decision.
 If the property owner disagrees with the board's decision, they may appeal to the Circuit Court in the county or city.
 The court's decision is final.